 - 11.14 Wear the official uniform for CJP detailed in Article 14.2. - 11.15 Assemble the panel of judges for an ordered entry into the competition arena for a competition round or award ceremony and signal the ordered exit of the judges from the arena after dismissal by the President of the Superior Jury. - 11.16 Signal permission for the competitors to enter the competition arena and to start their competition performances. - 11.17 Keep a record of what was performed, through shorthand notation. - 11.18 Time the exercise and note steps over the floor boundary.
-(Assistance may be given by a Time and Line Judges). - 11.19 Apply penalties to the final score for performance in accordance with Articles 46.2. - 11.20 Receive the marks of judges, check the range of marks of judges for tolerance. - 11.21 Respond to any judge who stands to indicate an error in recording or calculating a mark. - 11.22 Intervene, by requesting a judge to reconsider a mark when: - A judge has registered an impossible mark on the electronic system. - There is an impossible A, D, or E mark or score relative to serious performance errors or lack of them. - There is a deviation of marks given by an Execution or Artistic Judge that is beyond the extremes of the range of acceptable tolerance. - The DJs do not apply penalties to the final score, in accordance with Articles 46.3.
+(Assistance may be given by a Time and Line Judges). - 11.19 Apply penalties to the final score for performance in accordance with Articles 43.2. - 11.20 Receive the marks of judges, check the range of marks of judges. - 11.21 Respond to any judge who stands to indicate an error in recording or calculating a mark. - 11.22 Intervene: - When the DJ's can't resolve an issue related to the Difficulty Value of an element or the D Score in accordance with Articles 43.3. - 11.23 Intervene: - If a Line Judge has not seen a fault. - If the Time Judge has made an error. - 11.24 Resolve a score before the start of the next competitors' performance, unless there is a serious problem and insufficient time for resolution.
+In this case: - The CJP asks for a provisional score to be recorded. - The CJP advises the Superior Jury President that action will be necessary at the end of the competition round and before any award ceremony. - 11.25 Release the scores A, E, D, Final Score and Penalties for public display (when there aren't Reference Judges) unless the score is stopped by the SJ President within the time allowed, or request a provisional score to be displayed if delay for inquiry is needed. - 11.26 The CJP is informed by the Superior Jury if an inquiry into a D score is pending.